Why you need essential fatty acids in your skin care

 Which oils are rich in LA, GLA and ALA in the Mokosh range?

 Below is a table showing the approximate percentages of essential fatty acids in some of the essential fatty acid-rich oils we use in our 100% certified organic skin care range.
-We have blended these with a range of other oils and butters to provide all the benefits of the omega-3 and omega-6 fatty acids to your skin.
+We have blended these with a range of other plant oils and butters to provide all the benefits of the omega-3 and omega-6 fatty acids to your skin.
 We hope you (and your skin) love them as much as we do!